michaelk0217/abacuus-frontend/README.md

 1. Clone the repository

 2. Run `npm install` to install the dependencies

+3. Set up environment variables for the backend api url, auth secret, and Google OAuth credentials

-3. Run `npm run dev` to start the development server
+4. Run `npm run dev` to start the development server

 ## Change log